 I love my job.
 After spending years as an education reporter and then even more years as chief spokesperson for the state’s learning standards, standardized testing and graduation requirements, I can tell you that early learning is where the real magic happens for children.
-Oh, yeah, I’m also a mom of two boys, who have gone from early learners to a middle schooler and a high schooler in the nine years I’ve been at Thrive.
+Oh, yeah, I’m also a mom of two boys, who have gone from early learners to a middle schooler and a high schooler in the more than a decade I’ve been at Thrive.
 I see the ongoing power of the early years every day.

 My responsibilities include accounts payable, accounts receivable, payroll and reconciliations.